v2rockets/Loyal-Elephie/README.md

 # Usage Tips
 * use "Save" button to save the current conversation into Loyal Elephie's memory.
-* use "Reset" button to clear the current conversation (it won't affect save status), it's the same as refreshing page.
+* use "Reset" button to clear the current conversation (not affecting saving status, the same as refreshing page)
-* click on the titles in "Reference" to navigate to the corresponding Markdown note (but SilverBulletMd or other web Markdown editors has to be hosted and configured).
+* click on the titles in "Reference" to navigate to the corresponding Markdown notes (but SilverBulletMd or other web Markdown editor has to be hosted and configured).

 Some of the workable local LLMs tested:
 * OpenHermes-2.5-Mistral-7B
 * Phi-3-Medium-4k-instruct
 * Mixtral-8x7B-Instruct-v0.1
+* c4ai-command-r-v01
 * Meta-Llama-3-70B-Instruct (Best so far)